WISClub/PlaywrightAuthExample/README.md

 This project will demonstrate how to test Auth0 authentication with Playwright.
 **Note, Auth0 will need to have github setup as a connection.**
+This is a basic nextjs App router site with Auth0 authentication.

 ### Pre-Setup
 - [ ] Made an Auth0 account